 The Table shows that the mean of communal and individual land tenure were 1.887619048 and 3.055862069 respectively.
 The variances were 0.345239 and 0.373132 respectively.
-The result of the Z - test statistics showed that absolute Zcal was 6.82 and Ztab or Zcritical was 1.96 (for a two-tailed test).
+The result of the Z - test statistics showed that absolute Zcal was 6.82 and Ztab or Zcritical was1.96 (for a two-tailed test).
 The hypothesis was tested at 5% level of significance.
 This showed that the absolute Zcal>Ztab, that is 6.82>1.96.
 Therefore the null hypothesis which says there is no significant difference in rice productivity of rice farmers on different land tenure system (communal and individual) was rejected.
-This implies that rice farming activities on individual land tenure system.
+This implies that rice farming activities on individual land tenure system is relatively more productive than rice farming activities on communal land tenure system.